arjepsen/FreeBrewie-SOM/Docs/FreeBrewie_SOM_Development_Environment_Consolidated_2026-06-22.md

 - `brewie.service`

-This is the appliance service that should eventually launch the application automatically.
+This is the appliance service that launches the application automatically.

-During early bring-up, manual testing should happen first.
-Only after manual runtime behavior is proven should the service path be updated or relied upon.
+Current status:
+- `brewie.service` is enabled on the SOM
+- the tracked service unit starts `/opt/brewie/brewie_app`
+- service-started `brewie_app` has shown the status screen and live MCU traffic

+Manual testing should still happen first for a newly copied binary.
+After that, restart or reboot through `brewie.service` to prove the appliance startup path.

 ---